HanzgitH/plugin_update/README.md

  Update installation:

- MUST INSTALL IN /home directory and account where plugin node was install in:
+ MUST INSTALL IN /home directory and user account where plugin node was installed:

     cd /home